plabayo/rama/README.md

 Rama is **completely free, open-source software** which needs lots of effort and time to develop and maintain.

 Support this project by becoming a [sponsor][ghs-url].
 One time payments are accepted [at GitHub][ghs-url] as well as at ["Buy me a Coffee"][bmac-url].

+One-time and monthly financial contributions are also possible via Paypal, should you feel more at ease with that at ["Paypal Donations"][paypal-url].

 Sponsors help us continue to maintain and improve `rama`, as well as other Free and Open Source (FOSS) technology.
 It also helps us to create